iamdtang/skaterdav85.github.io/_posts/2016-10-15-a-practical-introduction-to-es6-generator-functions.md

 When we call `iterator.next()` a second time but pass in `2` (`iterator.next(2)`), we'll see that we can pass values back into the generator function as the result of a `yield` statement, and thus the variable `a` gets assigned `2`.
 The generator will resume execution until the second `yield` statement, and then pause again.
 By calling `iterator.next(3)`, the generator will resume and the variable `b` in the generator will get assigned `3`, and the generator will finish executing, resulting in `iterator.next(3)` returning `{ value: 'hi', done: true }`.
 Notice how `done` is now `true`, and `value` is the return value of the generator function.

 This example illustrates the basics of how generators work.
-We used the `yield` keyword to pause the generator and send values to the caller.
-We can resume the execution of the generator by calling `next()` on the iterator, optionally passing in an argument which allows us to send data back to the generator.
+We used the `yield` keyword to pause the generator function twice and send values to the caller.
+We can resume the execution of the generator by calling `next()` on the iterator, optionally passing in an argument (except for the first time) which allows us to send data back to the generator as the result of the `yield`.

 ## Generator Functions and Promises

-Generators work really well with promises.
+Generator functions and promises are not mutually exclusive.
+In fact, they work really well together.
 We can create an abstraction that allows us to yield promises, and only resume the generator function if yielded promises resolve.

 Our end goal is that we want to write some asynchronous code like this: